21 November 2018:

-Term 4 – 2018 Religious Diversity classes (Selected Topics, Part 2) begin the week of Monday 15 October 2018.
-Registration is now open.
+Term 1 – 2019 Religious Diversity classes begin in early February 2019.
+Details on the courses will be available soon.
 Registration and payment for all RDC classes can be made directly on our website using your credit card, debit card, or PayPal account.
 More information on the Religious Diversity Classes for 2018 can be found on our ‘Courses’ ➔ ‘Classes’ link above, or click here for more information and to register and pay.

 15 August 2018:

 Jean Holm, NZ Pioneer of Religious Diversity, passes away: